A Description of the KIN-TECH™ Kinship Navigator Model

 Operational definitions of the core components, including specific actions and behaviors required to carry out the intervention

-The Children’s Home Network KIN-TECH innovations were designed to meet the most urgent needs of kinship families by implementing several innovative program features, including One-e-App (one-stop-web-based innovation for resources and collateral coordination), Peer-to-Peer Navigation (in-person peer-led, emotional-support-focused system navigation), and Interdisciplinary Team (coordinated team meetings with invested experts).
+The Children’s Home Network KIN-TECH™ innovations were designed to meet the most urgent needs of kinship families by implementing several innovative program features, including One-e-App (one-stop-web-based innovation for resources and collateral coordination), Peer-to-Peer Navigation (in-person peer-led, emotional-support-focused system navigation), and Interdisciplinary Team (coordinated team meetings with invested experts).

 The Peer to Peer Navigation involves a grandparent or other relative hired by the agency to connect the kinship caregiver to community resources and services and providing social support to the family.
 The best way the navigator can assist the family is by providing information, support and encouragement from the perspective of a peer.
 The peer-to-peer approach is adapted from recent health literature which show that community health workers are just as effective as health care professionals at promoting behavioral changes and improving health outcomes (Cummings, Lutes, Littlewood, Dinatale, Hambidge, & Shulman, 2013).
 Since the navigator is a peer who has preferably walked in the kinship caregiver’s shoes, they can walk hand in hand through the navigation process.
 It is very important that the kinship caregiver know that he/she is not alone.

-On the back end, an Interdisciplinary Team (IDT) works with high risk families who have multiple social support and/or resource needs.
+The Interdisciplinary Team (IDT) works with high risk families who have multiple social support and/or resource needs.
 According to the Florida Kinship Center Statewide Warmline, kinship caregivers most frequently request information on financial and social service assistance, legal assistance, school, and health.
 Even though professionals from different fields are often working with the same families, they generally function in isolation from each other.
 The separation of the disciplines results in duplication of efforts, clients "falling through the cracks,” and miscommunication among providers and clients.
 Instead of working in silos, an Interdisciplinary Team is family-centered, experiential and competency-based.
 Individuals on the Interdisciplinary Team have expertise in their own field and a willingness to work and coordinate services with others operating from different perspectives.
 Kinship caregivers have an opportunity to speak with experts working together for a common purpose.

 The kinship navigator connects caregivers to needed resources and supports, but if the systems of care are not responsive, a breakdown in service delivery occurs.
 To improve service delivery and collaboration among those social services kinship families need and lessen the bur-den for caregivers who need to consult with multiple service delivery systems, an interdisciplinary team (IDT) made up of TANF, Child Welfare, Legal, School and Health service sectors was formed.
 IDT provides a collaborative infrastructure which allows service providers to work together to solve problems and connect kinship caregivers to the resources and support they need.